FAQs about membership, donations and registering on the website

 Currently, if you choose to renew your membership by setting up a new Direct Debit you get three months free membership for the first year you pay by Direct Debit.

-A: You can find all this information on the website in the Discounts Directory, which is continually being updated.
-Please note you need to log in to access this special members’ only area, so if you haven’t yet registered you will need to do so, which is quick and easy.
-Once you’ve registered, simply log-in and go to: Online Community, Your Content, Members’ discount list.
+A: You can find all this information on the website in the Discounts Directory, which is continually being updated, in the Members' Area .
+Please note you need to log-in to access this special members’ only area, so if you haven’t yet registered you will need to do so, which is quick and easy.
+Please note that you will need to wait up to 2 working days for your registration to be processed manually.
+You will receive an email confirmation when this has been completed.
+You can then simply log-in and go to the Members' Area in the Join & Support Us section.
 If you need a printed copy, please contact the Membership Team on 0161 925 2000.

 A: We are always working to increase the number of discounts that our members can enjoy.
 If there is a specific establishment or online retailer that you would like to see in our Members’ Discount scheme you can simply download and print this letter to drop off next time you visit.
 The letter tells them about the scheme and suggests that they get involved – all they need to do is get in touch with us.
 Online retailers can be contacted through email instead.